Wacky-Mole/RareMagicPortal/README.md

   * You can Restrict Wood or Stone or any other item
   * Editing IsTeleportable with wackysDatabase is better, but you can do it here

+ * Portal Drink
+  * Allows you to teleport anywhere with anything on you.
+  *Bypasses normal inventory checks - should be rare

 * Portal Colors
   * If you just want to see different Portal Colors, this mod is great for that.